Communication Sciences and Disorders

 Kathy Vivaldi, Au.D., FAAA, CCC-A, instructor audiology

-BU's on-campus Center for Hearing and Balance is unique to northeastern Pennsylvania, offering coordinated and comprehensive services devoted specifically to diagnosing, treating, restoring and maintaining the function of the auditory and vestibular systems.
+BU's Speech, Language, and Hearing Clinic is unique to northeastern Pennsylvania, offering coordinated and comprehensive services devoted specifically to diagnosing, treating, restoring, and maintaining the function of the auditory and vestibular systems.
+These outpatient services are an extension of BU’s graduate training program in audiology.

-Within our facility, nationally certified audiologists, researchers, faculty, and doctorate clinicians have access to the latest treatment modalities and research protocols to aid in the diagnosis and treatment of hearing and balance patients.
+Our nationally certified audiologists, faculty, and graduate students have access to the latest treatment modalities and research protocols to aid in the diagnosis and treatment of hearing and balance disorders.

 - Advanced Audiological Services